So, you’re thinking of incorporating the “inaka” (田舎) countryside of Japan in your itinerary!

 C) I can survive offline

-Some of my most memorable countryside moments have been just a 30-minute train ride out of the city ā an afternoon among rice fields, a quiet shrine, a bakery that closes at 3 p.m. ā followed by an easy ride back to the city.
+Some of my most memorable countryside moments have been just a 30-minute train ride from the city: an afternoon among rice fields, a quiet shrine, a bakery that closes at 3 p.m., and an easy ride home afterward.
+Other times, they’ve been in mountain villages where the only sounds were crickets outside my room and a river flowing past an onsen beneath the stars.

-Wherever you land on the inaka scale, I hope you find the version that feels like yours ā and that you enjoy it fully, at your own pace.
+Wherever you land on the inaka scale, I hope you find the version that feels right for you—and enjoy it at your own pace.

 Planning Your Countryside Trip?